Loaders and engines

 }

-To use this template engine, pass it to the options argument of the loadPages function:
+To use this template engine, pass it in the options argument of the loadPages function:

 import textLoader from "lume/core/loaders/text.ts";